-We work to unveil the truth about racial disparities that persist in our education system, and the unfair treatment of scholars of color begins in preschool and continues through high school, or the point at which a young person disengages from school.
+We work to unveil the truth about racial disparities that persist in our educational system, and the unfair treatment of scholars of color begins in preschool and continues through high school or the point at which a young person disengages from school.
 There are a disproportionate number of children and youth of color who fail in schools and become trapped in the school-to-prison pipeline and the cycle of treatment, social service, and juvenile and criminal justice systems.

 Sign up for our newsletter